-Title: Installing internal insulation to walls in the workplace Learning outcomes Assessment criteria The learner will be a ble to: The learner can: 7 Continued how to treat external walls in line with system holder specification the importance of ensuring all work to services (gas, electric, water, media cables) is carried out by suitably qualified people how to remove, replace and reinstate skirting, coving and cornices, radiators and electrical sockets how to construct straps to walls to contain or hold insulation how to fit mechanically or adhesively fixed insulation including thermal boards how to fit breather membrane and vapour control layers the importance of ensuring the integrity of breather membranes and vapour control layers the different types of air and vapour control layers and breather membranes, where and how they should be used and why it is important to install them correctly the importance of ensuring the integrity of air and vapour control layers and breather membranes following installation and the need to maintain continuity why it is important to immediately record and report unforeseen events including but not limited to equipment malfunctions, situations and faults not identified in the original design why it is important to maintain or install fire resistant barriers how to maintain sound-proofing how to seal joints, perimeters and penetrations why it is important to minimise thermal bridging through compliance with design detail ensuring a consistent level of insulation to the area being insulated how to carry out any repair after installation checks in accordance with the system designer installations operations manual and report issues why it is important to provide post installation advice and guidance to building occupants and client including homeowner packs how to handover and sign off to the customers satisfaction how to use all work tools and installation equipment in line with manufacturers' and system specification
+Title: Installing internal insulation to walls in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 7 Continued how to treat external walls in line with system holder specification the importance of ensuring all work to services (gas, electric, water, media cables) is carried out by suitably qualified people how to remove, replace and reinstate skirting, coving and cornices, radiators and electrical sockets how to construct straps to walls to contain or hold insulation how to fit mechanically or adhesively fixed insulation including thermal boards how to fit breather membrane and vapour control layers the importance of ensuring the integrity of breather membranes and vapour control layers the different types of air and vapour control layers and breather membranes, where and how they should be used and why it is important to install them correctly the importance of ensuring the integrity of air and vapour control layers and breather membranes following installation and the need to maintain continuity why it is important to immediately record and report unforeseen events including but not limited to equipment malfunctions, situations and faults not identified in the original design why it is important to maintain or install fire resistant barriers how to maintain sound-proofing how to seal joints, perimeters and penetrations why it is important to minimise thermal bridging through compliance with design detail ensuring a consistent level of insulation to the area being insulated how to carry out any repair after installation why it is important to complete post installation checks in accordance with the system designer installations operations manual and report issues why it is important to provide post installation advice and guidance to building occupants and client including homeowner packs how to handover and sign off to the customers satisfaction how to use all work tools and installation equipment in line with manufacturers' and system specification

-Title: Installing internal insulation to walls in the workplace Learning outcome S Assessment criteria The learner will be a ble to: The learner can: 7 Continued how to work at height using access equipment and harness systems how and why maintenance of all work tools and installation equipment is carried out 7.13 Describe the needs of other occupations and the importance of team work and communication when installing external wall insulation.
+Title: Installing internal insulation to walls in the workplace Learning outcome s Assessment criteria The learner will be able to: The learner can: 7 Continued how to work at height using access equipment and harness systems how and why maintenance of all work tools and installation equipment is carried out 7.13 Describe the needs of other occupations and the importance of team work and communication when installing external wall insulation.

-Title: Installing internal insulation to walls in the workplace Additional inform Additional information about this unit Assessment Guida nnce This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Title: Installing internal insulation to walls in the workplace Additional information about this unit Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
-Sector Subject Are eas 5.2 Building and Construction Availability for use 2 Shared unit Unit guided learni ng hours 100 Assessment 10
+Sector Subject Are eas 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 100 Assessment 10

-Title: Installing insulation to framed sections of buildings in the workplace Unit Number: D/618/5672 Unit Number: D/618/5672 Learning outcomes The learner will be able to: 1 Interpret the given design information relating to the work and resources to confirm its accuracy, completeness and relevance to the building type, fabric and condition when installing insulation to framed sections of buildings.
-Assessment criteria The learner can: 1.1 Interpret and extract relevant information from: Comply with information and/or instructions derived from risk assessments and method statements.
-Describe why the organisational procedures have been developed and how they are implemented.
-Explain the importance of organisational procedures to solve problems and why it is important to follow them.
-Describe different types of information, their source accuracy, completeness and how they are interpreted in relation to: drawings specifications schedules method statements risk assessments design standards manufacturers' information data sheets official guidance current legislation and regulations governing buildings
+Title: Installing insulation to framed sections of buildings in the workplace Unit Number: D/618/5672 Assessment criteria The learner can: 1.1 Interpret and extract relevant information from: developed and how they are implemented.
+1.4 Explain the importance of organisational procedures to solve problems and why it is important to follow them.
+1.5 Describe different types of information, their source accuracy, completeness and how they are interpreted in relation to: • drawings • specifications • schedules • method statements • risk assessments • design • standards • manufacturers' information • data sheets • official guidance • current legislation and regulations governing buildings